 When will I hear whether I will be invited to interview?

-Shortlisted candidates will receive an emailed invitation to interview the week commencing 03 April 2017.
-If you do not hear from us by then, please assume your application has been unsuccessful on this occasion.
+Shortlisted candidates will receive an emailed invitation to interview the week commencing 12 June.
+If you do not hear from us by the end of this week, please assume your application has been unsuccessful on this occasion.